 The NISSAN Advanced Air Bag System has dual stage inflators.
-It also monitors information from the crash zone sensor and the Air bag Control Unit (ACU).
+It also monitors information from the crash zone sensor, the Air Bag Control Unit (ACU), seat belt buckle sensors and the occupant classification sensor (pattern sensor).
 Inflator operation is based on the severity of a collision and seat belt usage for the driver.
-For the front passenger, the occupant classification sensors are also monitored.
-Based on information from the sensors, only one front air bag may inflate in a crash, depending on the crash severity.
+For the front passenger, the occupant classification sensor is also monitored.
+Based on information from the sensors, only one front air bag may inflate in a crash, depending on the crash severity and whether the front occupants are belted or unbelted.
 Additionally, the front passenger air bag may be automatically turned OFF under some conditions, depending on the weight detected on the passenger seat and how the seat belt is used.
 If the front passenger air bag is OFF, the passenger air bag status light will be illuminated (if the seat is unoccupied, the light will not be illuminated, but the air bag will be off).
 See "Front passenger air bag and status light" later in this section for further details.
 One front air bag inflating does not indicate improper performance of the system.

 If you have any questions about your air bag system, please contact NISSAN or your NISSAN dealer.
-If you are considering modification of your vehicle due to a disability, you may also contact NISSAN, Contact information is contained in the front of this Owner's Manual.
+If you are considering modification of your vehicle due to a disability, you may also contact NISSAN.
+Contact information is contained in the front of this Owner's Manual.